Back Pain treatmentPhysical Therapy for Back Pain Relief in Wasilla, Alaska

 Just because it’s common, doesn’t mean you have to suffer from back pain.
 Yes, nearly every adult has experienced low back pain (LBP) but few people understand how persistent back pain can impact every aspect of life.
 The human spine is known as the spinal column; however, it is not a column at all.
 Instead, it should be called the spinal chain.
 Just like the chain in your bicycle, the spine is only as strong as its weakest link.

 Most people think the spine is designed to support the body or posture.
 But the opposite is true, in fact; the spine would buckle without the support of muscles and ligaments.
 The spinal chain relies upon proper alignment of 32 vertebrae and ample support from 23 discs along with balanced control of muscles and ligaments.
 Spinal alignment or posture is important but muscular control is vital to proper spinal function and health.

-The challenge with back pain physical therapy is pinpointing which structures are injured and determining the best treatments to restore spinal stability and freedom of movement.
+The challenge with back pain treatment is pinpointing which structures are injured and determining the best treatments to restore spinal stability and freedom of movement.
 Lack of specific diagnosis and treatment may be the reason back pain tends to become chronic.
-Northern Edge Physical Therapy offers back pain physical therapy in Wasilla and understands the challenges faced by those suffering with back pain.
+Northern Edge Physical Therapy offers back pain treatment in Wasilla and understands the challenges faced by those suffering with back pain.
 Our examination is designed to be specific allowing us to identify structures which are either causing pain or delaying healing.
-Our treatment is directed towards the pain and the barriers to healing.
-We offer specialized programs to help achieve pain-relief and enhance performance.
+Our back pain treatment is directed towards the pain and the barriers to healing.
+We offer specialized programs to help achieve back pain relief and enhance performance.

 Why do I HURT?